Famous protests in US history and their impacts

 A group of feminists on July 19, 1848, hosted the first women’s rights convention in the United States: the Seneca Falls Convention in Seneca Falls, New York.
 Around 300 people assembled to protest the government’s unequal treatment of women and to call for women to be granted all the rights and freedoms outlined in the Declaration of Independence.
 The convention gave the women’s rights movement the momentum it needed to pursue suffrage.

-[Pictured: An illustration of Elizabeth Lady Stanton speaking at the Seneca Falls Convention.]
+[Pictured: An illustration of Elizabeth Cady Stanton speaking at the Seneca Falls Convention.]

 1863: New York City draft riots